(Artwork: Ilan Block).

 BY HADASSAH GOLDBERG

-On September 16, 2018, the 7th of Tishrei, Ari Fuld was stabbed by a Palestinian terrorist at the Gush Etzion Junction.
+On September 16, 2018, the 7th of Tishrei, Ari Fuld was stabbed by an Arab terrorist at the Gush Etzion Junction.
 Though mortally wounded, Ari heroically chased his attacker and shot him before falling to the ground, preventing the terrorist from attacking other Jews nearby.
 May his blood be avenged, and may Hashem grant his family, and all of Israel, strength and comfort.

 Growing up in Kew Gardens Hills, Queens, the Fulds were a close-knit family.
 We spent many shabbatot and chagim together, and our Chanukah parties at one of the three Fuld brothers’ homes always brought us together for food, fun, presents, and quality family time.
 My cousin Ari always stood out for his warm heart, playful nature and – even from a very young age – his steadfast beliefs and convictions.